Below you will find books that I have read and other resources that I have found useful. If links are included, they are not affiliate links.

 SageWoman Magazine – If you aren’t already a subscriber, SageWoman is a wonderful resource that “focuses exclusively on the experience of women.”
 I have also purchased some of the back issues from the ’80s, because I love reading what women were learning and exploring as the women’s spirituality movement was beginning to grow.

-The Moon is My Calendar – This is the moon wheel/journal that I am using this year, and I love it.
+The Moon is My Calendar – This is the moon wheel/journal that I used in 2017, and I loved it.
 In the moon wheel I track my menstrual cycle symptoms, my moods and energy levels, whether I’ve exercised or meditated, etc., as well as keeping track of my daily tarot card and oracle draws.
 In the space allowed for writing each day I make a note of the weather and a few notes about the day.
 I also love doodling my goals on the monthly moon mandala page.
+This is a great system for someone who wants to work with a moon wheel and doesn’t need quite as much space for writing.

 The Sacred Journey Journal – I used this daily in 2015, and I really enjoyed it.
 It wasn’t published for 2016, so I found another daily tracking system, but I still recommend this one.
-It is great if you want more space to do some art journaling or regular journaling (although there still isn’t enough room if you want to do major journaling every day).
+It is great if you want more space to do some art journaling or regular journaling (although there still isn’t enough room if you want to do major journaling every day), and if you want a standard monthly calendar format .

 We’Moon: Gaia Rhythms for Womyn – This is great if you want a lot of astrological data in you calendar.
 I used this one year to write down the events of the day in each space every evening, and even though I don’t use it that way now, I still buy it every year because it is packed with so much beautiful artwork and wonderful writing, as well as a lot of great astrological information.